MicrosoftDocs/iis-docs/iis/web-hosting/web-server-for-shared-hosting/aspnet-20-35-shared-hosting-configuration.md

 By default, the Server GC is used by the .NET Framework to optimize speed and CPU load.
 For shared hosting, where memory is more often the constraint for a number of active sites, the Workstation GC should be used.
 The Workstation GC optimizes for memory.

-To learn more about this setting, see the KB article, ["](https://support.microsoft.com/kb/911716)*[You may receive an error message, or the computer stops responding, when you host Web applications that use ASP.NET on a computer that is running Windows Server 2003"](https://support.microsoft.com/kb/911716)*.
+To learn more about this setting, see the KB article, *"You may receive an error message, or the computer stops responding, when you host Web applications that use ASP.NET on a computer that is running Windows Server 2003" (`https://support.microsoft.com/kb/911716`)*.

 ### Disabling the Concurrent Garbage Collector